-Note: you can’t apply for this visa more 3 months before your arrival date.
+Note: you can’t apply for this visa more than three months before your arrival date.

 You can visit the French Embassy for links to local embassies and consulates for more information.

-Sweden also offers a long-term stay tourist visa for a maximum period of 1 year.
-The process is easy but long – taking up to 8 months!
+Sweden also offers a long-term stay tourist visa for a maximum period of one year.
+The process is easy but long—up to eight months!
 It’s not something to do at the last minute.
-You will need 2 copies of the following documents when applying for the visa:
+You’ll need two copies of the following documents when applying for the visa:

 - Residence permit for visitor’s application form.

 - Notarized copies of the pages of your passport that show your identity and the validity of your passport as well as copies of all the other visas/stamps you have.

 - A bank statement showing means to support yourself for the duration of your stay.

 - A letter from your insurance company stating you’re covered overseas.

 Applications can be delivered in person during visiting hours (no appointment needed) or mailed to a Swedish consulate.